-Can You Get PTSD from a Personal Injury Accident?
+Can You Get PTSD from an Accident?

 Post-traumatic stress disorder (PTSD) is a dangerous mental health condition caused by a traumatic or tragic event or series of events.
 Those who suffer from PTSD often have serious, recurring problems with moods, emotions, relationships, sleeping, and just day-to-day functioning.

 When we hear PTSD, we mostly think of servicemembers who have seen combat overseas.
 But the truth is, anyone can get PTSD – especially if they suffered a personal injury in an accident, like a car wreck.

 What causes PTSD, and how can someone who suffers from PTSD deal with the condition and improve their life?